 I am an assistant director in the Monetary Affairs Division of the Federal Reserve Board.* My policy work focuses on strategic monetary policy issues and central bank communications.
-My current research interests center on the macroeconomic implications of demographic transitions, inequality, product variety, and nominal rigidities.
+My current research interests center on monetary policy options and the macroeconomic implications of demographic transitions, inequality, and product variety growth.

 Je suis un directeur assistant dans la Division des affaires monétaires de la Réserve fédérale américaine.
 Mes responsabilités principales portent sur les aspects stratégiques et les communications de la politique monétaire.
-Mes recherches actuelles portent sur les implications macroéconomiques des transitions démographiques, des inégalités et de la mesure de l'inflations.
+Mes recherches actuelles portent sur la politique monétaire ainsi que les implications macroéconomiques des transitions démographiques, des inégalités et de la croissance de la gamme de biens et services.

-Finance and Economics Discussion Series (FEDS): October 2016
+Finance and Economics Discussion Series version: March 2014

 Online appendix: here

 Finance and Economics Discussion Series version: July 2015